- Why Can’t I See My VOD Lectures?

 There is often a link to the Video On Demand site in the course cuLearn page, but not always.
 You can log in to VOD directly at vod.cuol.ca/vod/ with your MyCarleton username and password

-- If you encounter a connection problem, clear your browser’s cache , and/or try a different browser (we support Firefox, Google Chrome, Opera, Safari or Microsoft Edge).
+- If you encounter a connection problem, first simply refresh the page on your browser.
+If that doesn’t help, clear your browser’s cache , and/or try a different browser (we support Firefox, Google Chrome, Opera, Safari or Microsoft Edge).

 - Make sure your browser and plugins are up to date.

 - If you can, try connecting on a different device.
 That helps narrow down where the problem is.

 - Check that no other heavy internet usage device and programs are running within your local network.

 - If you are connecting wirelessly, make sure your device has good signal reception.
 Walls, floor, microwave, duct-work, heavy furniture, even a neighbour’s wireless signal can affect your connection.

 - Using free WiFi at a restaurant or coffee shop?
 Be aware that it usually isn’t strong enough to stream reliably.

 - Viruses and malware can slow things down considerably.
 Make sure your anti-virus is up to date and run a scan.

 - If you are a VOD subscriber, download the lecture to get around connection issues while playing.